-ACPS' commitment to continuous improvement includes a comprehensive and systemic cyclical process of instructional planning that integrates the division strategic plan, department plans, and School Improvement Plans.
-In school year 18-19, ACPS adopted the VCSIP/SIP process to replace the historically used School Education Plans.
-Each school in ACPS develops and monitors (quarterly) these plans, which identify academic and non-academic supporting objectives, and outline strategic practices and interventions to ensure that performance targets are achieved.
-A cohesive, integrated monitoring and school support model was also implemented in 2018-19 that allowed central office and school-based staff to work together to collaboratively improve and guide instructional practices and interventions via ongoing comprehensive data analysis and reflection.
+ACPS's commitment to continuous improvement includes a comprehensive and systemic cyclical process of instructional planning that integrates the division strategic plan, Department Improvement Plans, and School Improvement Plans.
+Three years ago, ACPS adopted the VCSIP/SIP process to replace the historically used School Education Plans Each school in ACPS develops and monitors (quarterly) these plans, which identify academic and non-academic supporting objectives, and outline strategic practices and interventions to ensure that performance targets are achieved.
+A cohesive, integrated monitoring and school support quarterly meeting model is also implemented and allows Central Office and school-based staff to collaboratively improve and guide instructional practices and interventions via ongoing comprehensive data analysis and reflection.
 These SIPs form the basis of each Title I school's Schoolwide Plan.

-In 2019-2020, all schools began participating in a new comprehensive needs assessment (CNA) process.
-This approach guided schools through a root-cause analysis process to enable them to dig deeper into problems of practice as identified by data analysis across both academic and non-academic supporting areas, seeking the underlying factors at the heart of these problems.
-Each school team came together to reflect on the myriad data points from the year in review, identify key high-leverage strategies for improvement, and begin the development of the upcoming year's SIP-based on these factors.
-Despite the advent of the COVID-19 crisis, school teams will still come together (albeit digitally) in the summer prior to SY 2020-2021, and conduct a modified CNA process where that will assume the same sources of data to prepare for the coming year and hearing the process of data lateral process.
-Typically these sources would include: percentage of students by subgroup achieving 'pass proficient' and 'pass advanced' scores in various SOL-tested areas, student performance on teachermade assessments, MAP data, benchmark and formative assessment performance, PALS, and instructional and lexile/quantile reading/math levels of students.
+Two years ago, all schools began participating in a new comprehensive needs assessment (CNA) process.
+This approach guides schools through a root-cause analysis process to dig deeper into practice problems as identified by data analysis across both academic and non-academic supporting areas, seeking the underlying factors at the heart of these problems.
+Each school team is expected to come together between the end of one school year and the beginning of the next to reflect on the myriad data points from the year in review, identify key high-leverage strategies for improvement, and begin developing the upcoming year's SIP based on these factors.
+Despite the advent of the COVID-19 crisis, school teams will still manage to come together in the summer prior to the 2021-2022 school year, and conduct this process where they will examine their various sources of data to prepare for the coming year and begin the process of developing their SIPs Various sources of disaggregated student achievement data are considered in the development of the SIP goals/objectives.
+Typically these sources would include: percentage of

+Various sources of disaggregated student achievement data are considered in the development of the SIP goals/objectives.
+Typically these sources would include: percentage of students by subgroup achieving 'pass proficient' and 'pass advanced' scores in various SOL-tested areas, student performance on teacher-made assessments, MAP data, PALS, WIDA, and other sources of formative data.
 Multi-tiered support systems address requisite levels of early identification and related instructional interventions for academic and socio-emotional needs.
-Though SOLs were not administered in 2019-2020 due to COVID-19, all other sources of data that are available to us will be examined, in conjunction with data about the groups of students we have been the most successful at reaching during the distance learning, and any data that might enable us to close gaps as we go into the upcoming school year.
+The reintroduction of SOLs in 2021-2022 will provide an additional, much-sought source of data and will be examined in conjunction with other sources of school site data regarding the groups of students we have been the most successful at reaching during distance learning, and any data that might enable us to close gaps and engage recovery of learning loss as we go into the upcoming school year.